Stan Carter: Carter family

 Stan has a large amount of on-screen interaction with his family, living at the centre of the family, The Queen Victoria when he permanently arrives on Albert Square.
 Stan is shown to have an estranged relationship with his eldest daughter, Shirley Carter, played by Linda Henry, with West saying there is "tension" between father and daughter and that makes Stan "very wary of her."
 Despite this, Stan has a good relationship with his youngest daughter, Tina Carter, played by Luisa Bradshaw-White, and West felt that they had the "best relationship out of the lot of them".
 West also said how Stan enjoys the warmth and kindness that Tina provides.
-West felt Stan was "delighted" to see 'son' Mick Carter, played by Danny Dyer, again, even though they slightly avoided each other.
-Mick blames Stan for "things that have gone wrong to him - as well as things that he doesn't know about, things that he is confused about and things he's unhappy about."
+West felt Stan was "delighted" to see "son" Mick Carter, played by Danny Dyer, again, even though they slightly avoided each other.
+Mick blames Stan for "things that have gone wrong to him – as well as things that he doesn't know about, things that he is confused about and things he's unhappy about."
 Dyer praised West and his role as Stan, saying "Tim has brought something to the part that we never thought he would."
 West revealed in an interview with Claire Webb of Radio Times that he originally hated his on-screen family, but "now absolutely adores them".
-When Stan meets Mick's children - Johnny and Nancy, played by Sam Strike and Maddy Hill, in April, he manages to insult Johnny's sexuality, which Johnny does not take well to.
+When Stan meets Mick's children, Johnny and Nancy, played by Sam Strike and Maddy Hill, in April, he manages to insult Johnny's sexuality, which Johnny does not take well.
 Speaking of the meeting, West said: "He likes Johnny but can't really cope with the fact he is gay, but after an initial, very rude couple of outbursts about both Tina and Johnny being gay, he warms to them both."
 West said that Stan's relationship with his ex-wife, Sylvie Carter (Linda Marlowe), was "stormy".
 Marlowe said that Sylvie's arrival is a "big shock" for him because "one minute she's saying something like wanting to run away with him and the next minute she's saying, 'Who?'"